ultramango/gear360pano/README.md

 on disk space, switch to png format (change inside the script), but the processing time increases about four times,
 * on Intel i7, 16 GB memory, NVIDIA 1080 it takes ~10 seconds to produce the panorama (using enblend),
 * for better results stitch panorama manually: create new project in Hugin, add two times the same (raw) panorama file, then choose from menu "File" and "Apply Template", add points and optimise,
 * script might contain bugs, most possibly running script from weird directories (symbolic links, spaces in paths) or giving image from just as weird directory location,
 * script might not support some exotic interpreters or not work on some older Windows versions.
-On Linux it should work with bash and zsh,
+On Linux it works with bash,
-* try not to use current directory as output directory, it will process already processed panorama files which might lead to problems,
-* when using zsh, you might need to escape asterisk, otherwise script will hang,
+* you might need to escape asterisk, otherwise script might/will hang,
 * script has (should have) Unix line endings (this might cause problems with labels under Windows, so far - not).

 ### Videos